Cloud-Temple/terraform-provider-cloudtemple/docs/data-sources/compute_machine_manager.md

 page_title: "cloudtemple_compute_machine_manager Data Source - terraform-provider-cloudtemple"
 subcategory: "Compute"
 description: |-
+  Used to retrieve a specific worker (vCenter) from the infrastructure.
   To query this datasource you will need the compute_iaas_vmware_read role.
 ---

 # cloudtemple_compute_machine_manager (Data Source)

+Used to retrieve a specific worker (vCenter) from the infrastructure.

 To query this datasource you will need the `compute_iaas_vmware_read` role.